Seahawks agree to deals with Luke Willson, DeShawn Shead

 Willson and Shead have spent their entire careers with the Seahawks.
 Willson was a fifth-round draft pick in 2013 and has caught 74 passes and seven touchdowns in 56 career regular-season games.

-Shead was an undrafted free agent who developed into a starting cornerback opposite Richard Sherman last season.
-His value on the free agent market took a hit when he suffered a torn ACL in Seattle's playoff loss to Atlanta and he is not expected to be ready by the start of next season.
+Shead was signed by Seattle as an undrafted free agent who developed into a starting cornerback opposite Richard Sherman last season.
+He was a restricted free agent entering the offseason but was not tendered a contract and became an unrestricted free agent when the new league year began earlier this month.

+But his value on the market was tied to his knee injury and the expectation that he will not be ready when the 2017 season begins in September.
+While Buffalo had reached out, Shead ultimately decided to remain in Seattle.

+Shead played well last season with 81 tackles, 14 passes defensed and one interception - of New England QB Tom Brady - in the regular season.

 ---